 Lost or Stolen Passports

 With a view to preventing identity theft and the circulation of falsified passports, there are additional safeguards for the passport application procedure for those adults seeking to replace a lost or stolen passport.
-If your passport has been lost or stolen, you must also supply the following documents:
+Adult applicants in this category are required to submit the following additional evidence in support of their passport application: